jbukoski/PotentialNaturalRegeneration/README.md

 #### Points-based:
 1. the identify of the country/territory within which the pixel falls [~~GADM~~](https://gadm.org/data.html) [actually using LISB](http://geonode.state.gov/) :heavy_check_mark:
 1. the identify of the biome, ecoregion and province within which the pixel falls.
 Most current data from Ecorregions (2017), originally from Olson.
-1. the identity of the continent within which the pixel falls. :question:
+1. :heavy_check_mark: the identity of the continent within which the pixel falls. **Not necessary, anymore.
+Only ecoregion;**
-1. the lat and lon of each point :question: ;
+1. the lat and lon of each point :heavy_check_mark: **Yes, inform lat/long**;
 1. does the pixel fall within a protected area?
 (And perhaps the type of protected area, if the global protected area dataset has multiple levels that might be related to forest regeneration.
-For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:question: **How should I ideintify protection type? by category?
-0/1?**) :heavy_protected_area:
+For example, some times of protected status may still allow some level of forestry). https://www.protectedplanet.net/ (:heavy_check_mark: **How should I ideintify protection type? by category?
+0/1?**): **Yes, inform the PA's cathegory**;
 1. Elevation: I don't think we need a focal window, just use the pixel value. :heavy_check_mark:
 1. Althought it is ambigous, I produced both, point based and on buffer analysis: **Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.** :heavy_check_mark: